blyxxyz/os_display/README.md

 [![MSRV](https://img.shields.io/badge/MSRV-1.31-blue)](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html)
 [![CI](https://img.shields.io/github/workflow/status/blyxxyz/os_display/CI/master)](https://github.com/blyxxyz/os_display/actions)

 Printing strings can be tricky.
-They may contain control codes that mess up the message or even the whole terminal.
+They may contain control codes that mess up the message or the whole terminal.
 On Unix even filenames can contain characters like that.

 Filenames may also contain invalid unicode, which is not preserved by [`Path::display`](https://doc.rust-lang.org/std/path/struct.Path.html#method.display).

 Finally, they can contain special characters that aren't safe to use in a command without quoting or escaping.

 This library lets you add quoting to filenames (and other strings) to display them more safely and usefully.
-The goal is to render them in such a way that they can always be copied and pasted back into a shell without information loss.
+The goal is to render them in such a way that they can be copied and pasted back into a shell without information loss.

-On Unix values are quoted using bash/ksh syntax, while on Windows PowerShell syntax is used.
-Other platforms currently default to the Unix style.
+On Unix (and other platforms) values are quoted using bash/ksh syntax, while on Windows PowerShell syntax is used.

 ## When should I use this?